damienmorrison/blog/collections/_posts/2023-06-28-integrating-with-sitecore-consent-manager.md

 title: Integrating with Sitecore Consent Manager using Next.js
 date: 2023-06-29
 authors: ["Damien Morrison"]
-categories: ["Sitecore", "Sitecore XP", ]
+categories: ["Sitecore", "Sitecore XP", "Next.js"]
 tags: ["Blog"]
-description: How to inform Sitecore of a user's tracking consent using Next.js
+description: How to inform Sitecore of a user's tracking consent using Sitecore XP and Next.js
 thumbnail: "assets/images/unsplash-BfrQnKBulYQ-640x427.jpg"
 image: "/assets/images/unsplash-BfrQnKBulYQ-2400x1600.jpg"
 ---

-Sitecore has introduced an API for managing the tracking consent with version 10.0, see [https://doc.sitecore.com/xp/en/developers/102/sitecore-experience-platform/manage-a-contact-s-tracking-consent-choices.html](https://doc.sitecore.com/xp/en/developers/102/sitecore-experience-platform/manage-a-contact-s-tracking-consent-choices.html) .
-You no longer have to fiddle around with the code yourself to somehow remove the SC_ANALYTICS_GLOBAL_COOKIE or update your Cookie Consent Management Tool (Cookiebot, Usercentrics, OneTrust, etc) with the users' selection.
+Sitecore introduced an API for managing the tracking consent since version 10.0, see [https://doc.sitecore.com/xp/en/developers/102/sitecore-experience-platform/manage-a-contact-s-tracking-consent-choices.html](https://doc.sitecore.com/xp/en/developers/102/sitecore-experience-platform/manage-a-contact-s-tracking-consent-choices.html) .
+You no longer have to fiddle around with the code yourself to  remove the SC_ANALYTICS_GLOBAL_COOKIE.
 Now you simply call the Consent Manager API and Sitecore takes care of the rest.
 One small disadvantage is that Sitecore then stores the consent in a new cookie SC_TRACKING_CONSENT.
-An eye for an eye trade, but this cookie
+An eye for an eye,  but this cookie merely stores the user's consent choice and it isn't used to identify the user in any way.

 Sounds easy enough, but how do the integrations to the API look in different setups?